-The Classic Leather’s silhouette started the Classic collection’s trend of combining functional and technically-detailed shoes that can cross over to the fashion scene regarding style and design.
+The Reebok CL’s silhouette (also known as the Classic Leather) started the Classic collection’s trend of combining functional and technically-detailed shoes that can cross over to the fashion scene regarding style and design.

 The Reebok Classic Renaissance springs from this collection of stylish yet practical shoes.
 It has a clean silhouette that mirrors the shoe’s heritage and gives it a retro appeal.